 For a walk that highlights the best land and seascape views of both Tallebudgera, Burleigh and beyond, look no further than the natural headland in Burleigh Head National Park.
 With two trail options – one slightly more challenging than the other – you can be in the thick of the rainforest’s lush vegetation or viewing the Gold Coast from an elevated vantage point in just minutes… all without paying a cent.

-• Accessible from the car park just before Tallebudgera Bridge, south of Jellurgul Aboriginal Cultural Centre.
+• Accessible from the car park just before Tallebudgera Bridge, south of Jellurgal Aboriginal Cultural Centre.

 • Entry via the top car park on Goodwin Terrace in Burleigh Heads.